-Workshops are designed for main campus attendance .
+Workshops are designed for main campus attendance.
 Students are highly encouraged to attend all workshops in person at the New Orleans campus.
-However, all workshops are available via SNC/bluejeans.
+However, all workshops are available via NOLA2U (synchronous interactive video).
 The Program Overview and Mid-Career Assessment Workshops are two days in length.
 The Project in Ministry Design Workshop is four days.
-Seminars are three days, scheduled in a variety of delivery formats: Main campus, extension centers, SYNC/bluejeans, and special events.
+Seminars are three days, scheduled in a variety of delivery formats: Main campus, NOLA2U, and special events.
 Periodically, Special Event seminars are offered in conjunction with a selected main campus or off-campus event (length of Special Event seminars may vary due to the event schedule).
+Special Event seminars will not be available via NOLA2U.